We have accreditations you can trust.

 DSU’s Health Information Management programs are accredited by CAHIIM.
 CAHIIM is an independent accrediting organizations whose mission is to serve the public interest by establishing and enforcing quality Accreditation Standards for Health Informatics and Health Information Management (HIM) educational programs.

-DSU’s respiratory care programs are accredited by CoARC.
+DSU’s respiratory care program is accredited by CoARC.
 The Commission on Accreditation for Respiratory Care (CoARC) accredits respiratory care degree programs at the associate, baccalaureate, and master’s degree level in the United States.
 Accreditation is a status that provides assurance to prospective students, their families and the general public that an institution (or a program) meets minimum requirements (i.e., Accreditation Standards) and that there are reasonable grounds to believe the institution (or program) will continue to meet those standards in the future.